Harris County Appraisal District homepage

 • 4 community colleges

-• Over 400 municipal utility districts or special taxing units
+• Hundreds of municipal utility districts and special taxing units

-We have over 1 million homes in Harris County.
-The county itself is so large and diverse that there are multiple markets of homes.
-Harris County Appraisal District itself has created approximately 7,200 valuation neighborhoods to help us accurately track these markets.
+We have over 1.3-million homes in Harris County.
+The county itself is so large and diverse that there are multiple markets for homes.
+The Harris Central Appraisal District has created over 7,000 valuation neighborhoods to help us accurately track these markets.

-We have thousands of apartment complexes and condominium units from sparkling new ones to much older ones that were modern 50 years ago.
-There are hundreds of office buildings - low rise and towering complexes; thousands of community, neighborhood, or strip shopping centers; car washes, hotels, night clubs, restaurants, medical centers, medical support offices, vacant land, vacant lots, manufacturing, refining.... the descriptions can go on for a long time.
+We have thousands of apartment complexes and condominiums, ranging from new construction to units that are over 50 years old.
+There are hundreds of office buildings and complexes; thousands of neighborhood strip shopping centers; small businesses, medical centers and support offices, two major airports, five refineries, and one of the nation’s busiest ports.
+The descriptions can go on for a long time.

-Take a drive throughout the 1700 square miles of territory in Harris County and as you look left and right, you are looking at the job of the Harris County Appraisal District.
-Our job is to determine the January 1 market value of all that property and to do it according to the Texas Constitution and state laws.
-The purpose of our appraisal is to allocate the tax burden among the property owners on the basis of what the property is worth.
-Actual taxes are determined later when the elected governing bodies of each local jurisdiction set that jurisdiction's tax rate for the year.
+Take a drive anywhere throughout Harris County, and everywhere you look, you’re seeing properties that must be valued by the appraisal district.
+Under the Texas Constitution and state law, our job is to determine the fair market value of all that property as of January 1st every year.
+The purpose of our appraisal is to allocate the tax burden among property owners on the basis of what the property is worth.
+Actual taxes are determined when the governing bodies of each local jurisdiction adopts their budget and sets tax rates for the year.

 Harris County is a big place.
-It is a big job.
-But, the more we communicate, the better job we can do.
-Thank you for watching.
+This is a big job.
+But the more we communicate, the better job we can do.
+Thanks for watching.

 Back to all Videos